ca333/ilp-plugin-komodo-paychan/README.md

 **Test:**

-on a node with a funded komodod on port 7771 (or change port in src/bitcoin.js) run test.js with
+on a node with a funded komodod (tx needs 0.01 KMD) on port 7771 (or change port in src/bitcoin.js) run test.js with
 ```sh
 BTC_USER=rpcuser BTC_PASS=rpcpassword A_SECRET=alicesecret B_SECRET=bobsecret node test.js
 ```